eespinoza1/eespinoza1/README.md

 <p aligh="justify">
 Full Stack Developer & Accountant.

-I am a public accountant, i was senior auditor in a bank, managing databases and generating reports. i am a passionate about software development,  Always oriented to the good use of information.
+I am Full Stack Web Developer, i was senior auditor in a bank, managing databases and generating reports. i am a passionate about software development,  Always oriented to the good use of information.

 I also have experience as a community manager in the control of advertising campaign statistics with facebook ads and google ads from various companies.